Super-Protocol/docs/docs/marketplace/orders/order/index.md

 - **Cancel Order** and **Extend Lease** for orders with the Suspended, Blocked, New, or Processing statuses.
 - **Get Result** for orders with the Done, Error, and Canceled statuses.
-- No buttons for orders with the Cancelling statuses.
+- No buttons for orders with the Cancelling status.

 These buttons are only visible to the user who placed the order.